maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 There certainly does seem to be a lot of repetition in our code, two files for almost everything.
 So you know, if a .mobile.haml file is not available, Mobylette will default to a regular .html.haml file.
 I personally like splitting concerns, but I also understand that this may not be the best approach for many projects.
 One of the key arguments for Responsive Web Design is the elimination of duplication.
 We will investigate this option thoroughly, but before then let's try a more advanced agent sniffing solution.

-### Advanced Solution
+### Mobvious

-For our advanced solution we we use a gem called [Mobvious][].
-It is a rack-based solution and easy to set up, and is highly configurable and versatile in on how you detect mobile requests:
+For an alternative to Mobylette we we use a gem called [Mobvious][].
+It is a rack-based solution and easy to set up, and highly configurable and versatile in on how you detect mobile requests:

 1. User-Agent sniffing
 2. URL pattern matching